Nitric Oxide: The Magic Molecule

 Does Nitric Oxide Ever Decrease?

-Unfortunately NO decreases as we age.
-Did you know that by the time you are fifty your bodies can be producing 50 percent less nitric oxide than when you were twenty-five?
+Yes.
+Unfortunately N.O. decreases as we age.
+Did you know that by the time you are 50, your bodies can be producing 50 percent less nitric oxide than when you were 25?

-Pro Tip: - You do not need to wait until you are fifty to start addressing this nitric oxide decrease.
-Start changing your habits today to combat Nitric Oxide decline through healthy eating choices!
+Pro Tip: - You do not need to wait until you are 50 to start addressing this nitric oxide decrease.
+Start changing your habits today to combat nitric oxide decline through healthy eating choices!

 So How Do You Fix a Nitric Oxide Deficiency?

-Some of the best greens to consider are kale, swiss chard, spinach, arugula, beet greens, mustard greens, Napa cabbage, brussel sprouts, and beets.
+Some of the best greens to consider are kale, Swiss chard, spinach, arugula, beet greens, mustard greens, Napa cabbage, Brussels sprouts, and beets.

 When you chew these greens, the bacteria residing in the crevices and grooves of your tongue combine with the nitrates in the leafy greens and reduce them to chemicals called nitrites.